kimh/clojure-by-example/source/index.md

 <br>

-Get the greatest and smallest number with `max`.
+Get the greatest number with `max`.

 ## Min